June 20, 2022

 Growth marketers have run countless A/B experiments showing that customer proof can be highly effective on boosting conversion on this page.
 The best practice to include a testimonial, a choice review, or overall star review rating to allow the buyer to proceed with confidence.

 In a similar vein to checkout pages, landing pages represent another key conversion point in the buyer’s journey.
 Buyers who happen on a landing page after clicking an email link, advertisement, or social media post are coming to your site cold.
 You need to convince them in a hurry to trust you and provide contact information for your offer.
 Testimonials represent an effective way to bridge the trust gap and get buyers to move to the next level in the buyer’s journey.

 An often overlooked place to include testimonials is the sidebar of your website or blog.
 A testimonial whose message reinforces and is synchronized to the overall content topic is a strong social proof signal.
 The content will be more credible if 3rd parties, like customers, are ratifying the overall message.
 This can be a powerful trust marker.

 Testimonials and reviews are powerful stuff.
-They attract more visitors to your site.
-They convert more prospective buyers to paying customers.
+They attract more visitors to your site and they convert more prospective buyers into paying customers.
 As a result, companies that make their customers the focus of their marketing perform better and are more trusted than other brands.